Bushnell Pro X2 Rangefinder Review

 The only thing that keeps the Bushnell Pro X2 rangefinder from getting a perfect score is it’s price.
 At $500 it’s a hefty price to pay, and considering the number of options out there for half the price or less – I think most casual golfers might go that direction.

 That said, it’s worth every penny and if you golf a lot and want a rangefinder that will last you for years to come, I can’t recommend this one highly enough.
+In fact, I think it’s the best golf range finder of 2017.

 Note: Score based on 20% Presentation, 20% Price, 20% Personal Affinity, 40% Performance